 Each week you will be required to write a short essay-of about one page-responding to the week's readings.
 These essays should try to engage a number of the week's readings by doing one or more of the following: juxtaposing and commenting on alternative explanations or approaches to a substantive topic; criticizing the methodologies used and proposing other strategies of research; criticizing the conceptualization and/or measurement of a particular construct; analyzing the implications of a set of findings; suggesting new questions or hypotheses for research; developing similarities and contrasts with arguments or research found in the readings from previous weeks; and so on.
 More generally, these papers should contain an argument, not a summary or description of the readings, and they should engage with rather than simply criticize the work.
-These papers should be turned in to me by email no later than 10pm on Sunday before the scheduled Monday meeting.
-I will comment (briefly) on them and turn them back at the end of Tuesday's session.
+These papers should be turned in to me by email no later than 8am on Thursday of our scheduled meeting.
+I will comment (briefly) on them and turn them back at the end of class.
 These essays will serve as the starting point for our discussion.